u7122029/autoeval_baselines/README.md

 - jigsaw puzzle solving - predicting the permutation of a jigsaw-made image,
 - rotation invariance - a comparison between image classification on regular images and their rotated counterparts,
 - jigsaw invariance - the same comparison but for jigsaw-made images,
-- nuclear norm - using the singular values of the compiled softmax prediction vectors.
+- nuclear norm - using the sum singular values of the compiled softmax prediction vectors.

 For rotation prediction and jigsaw puzzle solving, labels can easily be generated accurately by a computer without human intervention - hence the name "self-supervision".
 The other tasks do not require image labels, so these are known